jcass77/django-apscheduler/README.md

     pass

-# The `ensure_old_connections_are_closed` decorator ensures that database connections, that
+# The `close_old_connections` decorator ensures that database connections, that have become unusable or are obsolete,
-# have become unusable or are obsolete, are closed before and after our job has run.
+# are closed before and after our job has run.
-#
-# It is only required when your job needs to access the database and you are NOT making use
-# of a database connection pooler.
-@util.ensure_old_connections_are_closed
+@util.close_old_connections
 def delete_old_job_executions(max_age=604_800):
     """
-    This job deletes all APScheduler job executions older than `max_age` from the database.
+    This job deletes APScheduler job execution entries older than `max_age` from the database.
+It helps to prevent the database from filling up with old historical records that are no longer useful.

-    :param max_age: The maximum length of time to retain old job execution records.
+    :param max_age: The maximum length of time to retain historical job execution records.
 Defaults to 7 days.
     """
     DjangoJobExecution.objects.delete_old_job_executions(max_age)